Electromechanical Brake Booster Assembly

 Place suitable absorbent material around the affected area to absorb any possible fluid spillage.

-11. Release the nuts (x2) that secure the front and rear hydraulic lines to the master cylinder (torque 20 Nm).
+the front and rear hydraulic lines to the master cylinder (torque 20 Nm).

 CAUTION